jeanhaley32/NodeNeighborhood/workpath/worker/readme.md

 ### `context`
  `context` uses Golangs context library to pass arbitrary variables, and set a deadline for operations referenced within the task.

- - variables are stored within a `context` as a `value` in a key/value map.
-You can set a value by creating a new context with the `.WithValue` operation, referencing the previous context targeted as a `parent context`, and you can reference that value with the `.Value('key')` operation.
+ Variables are stored within a `context` as a `value` in a key/value map.
+You can set a value by creating a new context with the`.`WithValue` operation, referencing the previous context targeted as a `parent context`, and you can reference that `value with the`.Value('key')` operation.